kondratyev-nv/vscode-python-test-adapter/README.md

 ## Configuration

 Extension uses configuration from [Python extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
+To configure Python for your project see [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial).
 List of currently used properties:

 Property                        | Description